-Parrots shouldn’t drink milk often, as they lack the enzymes (lactase) needed to digest lactose.
+Parrots shouldn’t drink milk because they lack the enzyme (lactase) needed to digest lactose.

 Milk is also fatty, leading to weight gain.
 According to the MSD Veterinary Manual, a high-fat diet is directly linked to obesity and a shorter lifespan.

 Refined sugar is empty calories, causing parrots to gain weight.
-It’s also addictive.
-If parrots get a taste for sugar, they may reject pellets and other nutritious foods, leading to malnutrition.
+If parrots enjoy the taste of sugar, they may reject pellets and other nutritious foods, leading to malnutrition.

-- More infections
+- More prone to infections.

-- Alters the brain’s biochemistry
+- Alters the brain’s biochemistry.

-- Causes nervousness and stress
+- Causes nervousness and anxiety.

-- Stomach upsets
+- Stomach upsets.